DESCENDANTS AND ALLIES DEDICATED THE ANCESTORS PAVILION IN SEPTEMBER 2024, putting the crowning touch on the grassroots effort to document and

 The archaeologists surveyed the park using only non-invasive means.
 They didn’t dig because the point of the work was to protect, not disturb, graves.
 They found ample evidence of the cemeteries.
 The exposed skeletal remains of at least nine individuals were found.
 Coffin hardware, headstones, and grave offerings were found.
 The random positioning of many of the finds–including exposed remains and artifacts scattered on hillsides–provided evidence of the cemeteries’ desecration and neglect throughout most of the 20th Century.

-Looking forward, the archaeologists, descendants, and volunteers hope to commemorate and permanently protect the graves that remain at Walter Pierce Park.
 Public awareness is essential to preserving this sacred place.
 If you would like to be added to the email list for upcoming events, write community liaison Mary Belcher, maryjbelcher@comcast.net.

 GEOPHYSICAL SURVEY DETECTS INTACT GRAVES; CONFIRMS EARLIER ARCHAEOLOGICAL RESEARCH